top of page

 Product Liability and Defective Firearms

-Potential allegations in firearm defect litigation may involve:
+Potential firearm defect litigation may involve:

 • defective design